 #4 – By recognizing and rewarding employees’ achievements

-While dealing with employees, you should know that they are humans and not animals and, using a stick (instead of a carrot) will not get you the desired results from them.
+While dealing with employees, you should know that they are humans and not animals and that using a stick (instead of a carrot) will not get you the desired results from them.
 If an employee has spent a lot of time working on a project, appreciate their efforts, so they continue working like that.
 Develop a rewards program for your employees and announce their rewards publicly.
 Use personalized gifting occasionally to remind them that they are valued and ensure they stay motivated.